-A provider-administered drug is either an oral, injectible, or inhaled drug administered by a physician or a designee of the physician (e.g., nurse, nurse practitioner, physician assistant) or incidental to a physician service.
-This includes, but is not limited to, all "J" codes, drug-related "Q" codes, and procedure code S4993 (Contraceptive pills for birth control).
+A provider-administered drug is either an oral, injectible, intravenous, or inhaled drug administered by a physician or a designee of the physician (e.g., nurse, nurse practitioner, physician assistant) or incidental to a physician service.
+This includes, but is not limited to, all "J" codes and drug-related "Q" codes.

-Providers may refer to the maximum allowable fee schedules for the most current HCPCS and CPT procedure codes for provider-administered drugs and reimbursement rates.
+Providers may refer to the maximum allowable fee schedules for the most current HCPCS and CPT procedure codes for provideradministered drugs and reimbursement rates.